 I'm an Assistant Professor of Economics at Yeshiva University.
+I am on leave in Spring 2016 and am visiting Yale.
 My research interests are in macro-labor.
 I have worked on three broad areas in this field.

 First, I have several papers studying search models with firms with decreasing returns to labor.
 I am interested in the aggregate predictions of random and directed search models with heterogeneous firms for understanding business cycle fluctuations, the dispersion and dynamics of the firm size distribution, and the efficiency of the aggregate labor market.